Desperate Rohingya kids flee alone by boat

 For the first time, he is earning a living on his own.
 But he remains tortured with guilt for leaving his little sister behind.

 Soon after the detention center riot, Senwara was registered as an asylum seeker.
-She was moved to temporary U.N. housing in Medan that’s made of small concrete dorm-style rooms with a large play area in front.
+She was moved to temporary housing sponsored by the International Organization for Migration in Medan, which is made of small concrete dorm-style rooms with a large play area in front.
 A Rohingya woman who knew Senwara’s parents from childhood took the girl in.

 Although Senwara smiles around her new foster parents, she remains hurt and angry that her brother left.